-2.1 For the Elements competitive sections the Jury is to be composed of children (800 circa per section) who will award the Gryphon to the best feature film and to the best short film;
+2.1 For the Elements competitive sections the Jury is to be composed of children who will award the Gryphon to the best feature film and to the best short film.

-2.3 For the Generator +18 and Masterclass Green section the Jury is to be composed of teachers, university students and cinephiles who will award the Gryphon to the best feature film and to the best short film;
+2.3 For the Generator +18 section the Jury is to be composed of teachers, university students and cinephiles who will award the Gryphon to the best feature film and to the best short film.

-2.4 GEX DOC – a Jury composed of the general audience will award the Gryphon Award to the best documentary.
+2.4 GEX DOC – a Jury composed of parents and general audience will award the Gryphon Award to the best documentary.

 • The Juries’ decisions are unquestionable.